-Many Minnesota waters do not meet fishable, swimmable standards, and several water body impairments are the result of contaminated surface water runoff entering ditches, lakes and streams.
+Many water bodies in Minnesota do not meet fishable, swimmable standards, and several water body impairments are the result of contaminated surface water runoff entering ditches, lakes and streams.
 A vegetative buffer is a means of filtering contaminants from surface water before it enters public waters.

-Ramsey Conservation District has been involved with the Buffer Law in several ways:
+Ramsey County Soil & Water Conservation Division has been involved with the Buffer Law in several ways:

 - Hosted a public meeting on the Buffer Law.

 - Hosted a meeting of Water Management Authorities, Ramsey County and the Board of Water and Soil Resources (BWSR) to discuss roles and responsibilities with the Buffer Law in Ramsey County.